-Both job listings and job seekers multi-home: Few job boards have high growth organic traffic streams, so job boards act similar to ad networks: syndicating their job listings to other job boards for reach, or bidding heavily with paid search to buy candidate traffic.
+Both Job Listings and Job Seekers Multi-Home: Few job boards have high-growth organic traffic streams, so job boards act similarly to ad networks: syndicating their job listings to other job boards for reach, or bidding heavily with paid search to buy candidate traffic.
 Because many job listings are hosted across multiple sites, job seekers don’t always see significant differentiation and will simultaneously use multiple sites.
 These two factors allow a job board to aggregate job listings and candidates at a smaller scale, but makes job board margins challenging.

 Factors to maximize

-Magical consumer experience: By being privy to the workflows, data, and identity with both employer and workers, a VSV is able to really differentiate in terms of the consumer experience.
-The focus here is to make the application experience “magical” for the worker.
-One-click apply (e.g. Indeed), always in-market, industry credentials, prior art portfolio (e.g. Casting Network), one click onboarding (e.g Deputy)—these all can be value propositions that make the recruiting process magical for a candidate.
+Magical Consumer Experience: Being privy to workflows, data, and identity with both employers and workers allows a VSV to really shine in terms of the consumer experience.
+The focus is to make the application experience “magical” for the worker.
+One-click apply (e.g. Indeed), always in-market, industry credentials, prior art portfolio (e.g. Casting Network), one-click onboarding (e.g Deputy)—these all can be value propositions that make the recruiting process special for a candidate.

 In terms of team management, a VSV can use software and data to make employee contracting, onboarding, and engagement with a workplace frictionless.
 Taken to an extreme, this experience could approach that of the gig economy.
 Like an Uber worker, an employee can make herself available for short periods of work where she can flag availability, immediately receive work, and have everything she needs to do the job well.

-Some great examples might be Surveymonkey & Qualtrics, who started out with survey tools and built a panel of respondents as “part time employees.”
+Some great examples might be SurveyMonkey & Qualtrics, who started out with survey tools and built a panel of respondents as “part-time employees.”
 Similarly, many clinical trial software companies provide tools for clinicians to run their trials, but also panels of patients for said trials.
-Over time economics of the panel can subsume the software itself.
+Over time, the economics of the panel can subsume the software itself.

 Share your thoughts